CaledoniaProject/IIS-MetaBase-Parser/README.md

 IIS MetaBase.xml parser
 ----------------------------

-The module matches ServerBindings with Physical Paths. *Much more* helpful than the adsutil script, isn't is?
+The module matches ServerBindings with Physical Paths. *Much more* helpful than the adsutil script

 Usage:
 <pre>./metabase.pl /path/to/MetaBase.xml</pre>